Mir Muhammad of Rawanduz: Early expansion and independency

+Persecution of Yazidis and Jews

+Firman of Mir Muhammad

-Later, Mohammed Pasha was given an opportunity to expand his territory.
+Following all of this, Muhammad Pasha was given an opportunity to expand his territory.
 Mullah Yahya, a member of the Mzurî tribe from the Principality of Bahdinan, asked Mohammed Pasha for help in a feud.
 The Mzurî tribal leader Ali Agha was murdered by the Yazidi tribal leader Mir Ali Beg.
 However, the Prince of Bahdinan Said Pasha refused to allow the Mzuri to take revenge.
 So Mullah Yahya turned to Mohammed Pasha and asked him to take revenge on the Yazidis of Jabal Sinjar.
 Mohammed Pasha was able to use this punitive expedition to conquer the principality of Badinan.
 He issued a fatwa against the "infidel" Yazidis by his own Mufti Mullah Mohammed Khalti and crossed the Great Zab in 1831/32.

 In 1832, Muhammad Pasha and his troops committed a massacre against the Yazidis in Khatarah.
 Subsequently, they attacked the Yazidis in the Baadre-Shekhan region and killed many of them.
 In another attempt he and his troops occupied over 300 Yazidi villages.
 The emir kidnapped over 10,000 Yazidis and sent them to Rawandiz and gave them the ultimatum of either converting to Islam or being killed.
 Most of the Yazidis converted to Islam and those who refused to convert to Islam were killed.

 Mohammed Pasha acted with great brutality against the Yazidis and massacred thousands of them.
 Some of the surviving Yazidis fled towards Tur Abdin and Mosul.
 Christian villages and monasteries were also attacked and plundered.
 After "avenging" the tribal leader, he took over the town of Akre.
 After the conquer of Akre, the capital of the Bahdinan Principality, Amedi fell and Prince Said Pasha fled.
 With the fall of Amedi, the entire principality fell complietly under Mohammed Pasha‘s power.
 At this time he controlled the area from the Little Zab to the Khabur River.

 Later, Mohammed Pasha marched north and conquered Cizre.
 From their he threatened the cities of Mardin and Nusaybin.
 But he had to return to Amedi when Said Pasha took advantage of his absence to revolt.
 Mohammed Pasha repulsed Said Pasha and took bitter revenge on the city.

-Muhammad Pasha strengthened his authority when he brought the Milli Kurds under his influence, gaining control over their key territories such as Mardin, Urfa, Diyarbakir and Siverek.
-By securing the allegiance of this powerful tribe, he expanded his political reach and shifted the balance of power in the region.

-Kor tried to subdue the Assyrian Christians of Lower Tyari in 1834 but suffered a humiliating defeat near the village of Lezan.
-This defeat prompted the Ottomans to reassess their perception of the perceived strength of the emirate and develop a plan for its subjugation.
+He was consistently hostile towards the Yazidi’s.
+He described them as devil worshippers.
+He also ordered numerous exploitative marches against Christian villages such as Alqosh in 1833.
+During his reign, he described these minorities as second-class citizens.
+Numerous arrests he ordered were directed exclusively against Yazidi governors under his jurisdiction.